|

 If, like me, you use Logger32 with the K3 and if, also like me, you prefer to use the K3 in CW-REV

-mode rather than CW, there’s a simple workaround to get the K3 to stay in CW-REV when you click
+mode rather than CW, there’s a simple workaround to get the K3 to stay in CW-REV when you

-trigger the K3’s DVR memories.
+function to trigger the K3’s DVR memories.

 Here's a tip for AFSK RTTY users on the K3.
 The tones transmitted by the PC should match the

-If they don't, the PC audio will trip the VOX but little if any RF will emerge and the K3
+frequency range), the PC audio will trip the VOX but little if any RF will emerge and the K3

 sidetone/monitor will be quiet or silent.
 I discovered this when changing to a new sound card.
 I'm

-the transmitted tones to match the received tones, which lets me 'tune' on RTTY just by clicking in
+MMTTY to set the transmitted tones to match the received tones, which lets me 'tune' on RTTY

-the middle of RTTY sigs on the MMTTY waterfall (I hope my convoluted description makes sense!).
+just by clicking in the middle of RTTY sigs on the MMTTY waterfall (I hope my convoluted

-With NET off, MMTTY defaults to high tones which the K3's line input evidently filters out (although
+description makes sense!).
+With NET off, MMTTY defaults to high tones which the K3's line input

-the VOX presumably triggers on raw audio before the filter).
+evidently filters out (although the VOX presumably triggers on raw audio before the filter).

-reverting to the high tones every time MMTTY is re-started (same applies when using MMTTY within
+to the high tones every time MMTTY is re-started (same applies when using MMTTY within

 Logger32: set the tones then save the profile).